XCSoar/XCSoar/doc/lua.rst

 XCSoar's Lua API
 ================

-The package/namespace ``xcsoar`` provides access to .
+The package/namespace ``xcsoar`` provides access to XCSoar.
 It contains the following names:

 .. list-table::
  :widths: 20 80